drewxs/coversy/README.md

 ### Introduction

-Teacher managemnent, shift scheduling/exchange, and payroll management system.
+Instructor shift scheduling, shift exchange, and payroll management system.
 For internal use only.

 ### Prerequisites